mendozacm/rails-recipe-project/README.md

 ## Testing

-The RSpec/Capybara test suite currently is not passing, to run the tests, you will have passed the lab when the test is passing.
+The RSpec/Capybara test suite is currently not passing.
+Run the tests, and you will have passed the lab when the tests are passing.

 ## Instructions